rabobank/credhub-kms-plugin-boshrelease/README.md

   credhub d -n $E
 done
 ```
-* also on the cf database server:  ``delete from encryption_key_canary`` (it looks like this is used during the startup of credhub, and it will fail when you first run with your credhub-kms-plugin while the table still contains that one row)
+* also on the cf database server:  ``delete from credential_version;delete from encrypted_value;delete from encryption_key_canary;`` (it looks like the encryption_key_canary is used during the startup of credhub, and it will fail when you first run with your credhub-kms-plugin while the table still contains that one row)
-* start credhub
+* deploy kms plugin using this BOSH release
-* check credhub.log
+* check credhub.log's for errors
 * credhub import all the entries, using the yml file you created earlier
-* test: ``cf cs credhub default credhub-plugin-test -c '{"testcredentialP":"testsecretP"}'``
+* test: ``cf cs credhub default credhub-plugin-test -c '{"testcredentialP":"testsecretP"}' && cf ds -f credhub-plugin-test``
-* start the other credhub instances
+* make credhub available for everyone again

 ## Building the BOSH release